- Phone

 - Loon Lake in Land of Hidden Waters

-When winter settles over the Land of Hidden Waters, BC’s iconic Fishing Highway (Highway 24) takes on a whole new character.
-This compact route, around 100km (66mi) long, connects Highway 97 to Highway 5 and contains nearly 100 frozen lakes, for one of the province’s most approachable and rewarding cold-season fishing regions that is ideal for every type of angler, even those who have never before dropped a line.
+When the waters open up along BC’s iconic Fishing Highway (Highway 24) the Land of Hidden Waters takes on a whole new character.
+This compact route, around 100km (66mi) long, connects Highway 97 to Highway 5 and contains nearly 100 lakes, for one of the province’s most approachable and rewarding fishing regions that is ideal for every type of angler, even those who have never before dropped a line.